How long do late payments stay on your credit report?

 What happens if a payment is between one day and 29 days late?

-Although a payment that’s between one and 29 days late generally won’t be reported to the three major credit bureaus, you still might face penalties:
+Although a payment that’s between one and 29 days late generally won’t be reported to the three major credit bureaus, you still might face penalties.

-- The card issuer could charge you a late fee, even if it’s your first late payment.
+• The card issuer could charge you a late fee, even if it’s your first late payment.

-- The card issuer could raise the annual percentage rate (APR) for your account.
+• The card issuer could raise the annual percentage rate (APR) for your account.
 This APR can be applied to future transactions if your account remains overdue.

-- The card issuer could cancel your promotional APR.
+• The card issuer could cancel your promotional APR.

 What happens if a payment is more than 30 days late?

-Typically, late payments are also reported to credit bureaus when they’re 60 days, 90 days, 120 days and 150 days overdue.
+Typically, late payments are also reported to the credit bureaus when they’re 60 days, 90 days, 120 days and 150 days overdue.
 The longer a payment is delinquent, the bigger the impact might be.
 Every situation is different, but here’s a rough idea of how things might proceed:

-- A payment that’s at least 60 days late can trigger more late payment fees and penalties.
+• 60 days late: A payment that’s at least 60 days late can trigger more late payment fees and penalties.

 You may also be able to remove late payments from your credit report if they were reported in error.
 If you think a late payment was mistakenly reported, you can file a dispute with the credit bureau that issued the inaccurate credit report.
 If the dispute is investigated and ruled in your favor, the late payment will be removed from your credit report.

-What are the consequences of late payments?
+What are the consequences of paying a credit card bill late?

 Making late payments to a credit card issuer can have short- and long-term consequences.

-- You could be charged late fees.
-A credit card issuer can charge a late fee for missing just one credit card payment.
+• Late fees: A credit card issuer can charge a late fee for missing just one credit card payment.
 The fee might go up if you miss subsequent payments.

-- Your account could be charged off.
-When a credit card account goes 180 days past due, the credit card issuer must close and charge off the account.
+• Charge-off: When a credit card account goes 180 days past due, the credit card issuer must close and charge off the account.
 This means the account is written off as a loss to the company.
 But the debt is still owed.
 How a charge-off could affect your credit or how other creditors may judge it can vary.
 But a charge-off will generally stay on your credit report for up to seven years.

 How to avoid late credit card payments